eigenbasis/txtadventure/README.md

 # txtadventure
-A simple text adventure game in python
+A simple text adventure game in python3